-- The FOMC has been cognizant of these developing downside risks. - During the first half of 2019, the FOMC began to project fewer increases in the policy rate and also laid out a plan to cease the runoff of the Fed's balance sheet. - On June 19, the FOMC did not change the policy rate but strongly suggested that a future downward adjustment could be warranted. - On July 31, the FOMC followed through and reduced the policy rate. - On Sept.
-18, the FOMC made an additional reduction in the policy rate.
+- The FOMC has been cognizant of these developing downside risks during 2019. - During the first half of the year, the FOMC began to project fewer increases in the policy rate and also laid out a plan to cease the runoff of the Fed's balance sheet. - In June, the FOMC indicated that a lower policy rate might be warranted. - The FOMC then made reductions in the policy rate at three successive meetings, most recently on Oct.
+30.